 Courses in this AU include analysis and interpretation of artistic works.
 Students focus on creation or performance within a particular artistic discipline.
-These courses come primarily from the Department of Fine and Performing Arts (Art, Music, Theatre, Dance) and the English department.
+These courses come primarily from the School of Arts and Humanities (Art, Music, Dance, English).
 Students can also use any combination of private music lessons or ensembles equaling 4 credits to satisfy this requirement.